Skip to main content

 PHASE 4: PRODUCTION

-Once your volume has been recommended by the ASAO Book Series Board to Berghahn for publication, and Berghahn has agreed with the recommendation (based on examination of the reader’s reports and other supporting materials), the volume editors submit the final, corrected manuscript to Berghahn, and the volume editors work with Berghahn’s production team through the further stages of bringing the work to publication.
-It takes up to one year from this point of production to being available for distribution.
+After you and your authors have completed final revisions, you and the Series Editor will submit the final manuscript and supporting materials (e.g. forms related to image permissions) to Berghahn, and the volume editors work with Berghahn’s production team through the further stages of bringing the work to publication.
+It takes up to one year from this point to the work being physically distributed.
 Some specific aspects of the production process are described at the following “author info” page on Berghahn’s website, a bit down the page under the heading “PRODUCTION”:

 PHASE 5: DISTRIBUTION